jeromecoupe/webstoemp/_posts/2015-12-02-simple-grid-system-with-sass.md

 title: "Building a simple grid system with Sass"
 excerpt: "Grid systems are great.
 With the help of Sass, it is now relatively trivial to build your own, tailor-made to the needs of your project and free of the cruft coming with one size fits all systems."
 categories:
-- Front-end
+- Front end
 tags:
 - grids
-- sass
+- Sass
-- css
+- CSS
 ---

 When building a website, being able to rely on a grid system allows for faster development and more consistency: grids are good.